warddave/latin-word-lookup/README.md

 ## Contributing

 Found a bug or have a feature request?
-Please submit a [GitHub issue](https://github.com/warddave/latin-word-lookup/issues/new).
+Please submit a [GitHub issue or PR](https://github.com/warddave/latin-word-lookup/issues/new).
 We welcome your feedback and contributions!